bluesky/tiled/docs/source/tutorials/installation.rst

 To be even more selective about dependencies, you can install `minimal-client` and/or `minimal-server`.
 These do not install numpy, pandas, xarray, and other dependencies related to transporting them between server and client.
-This can be useful for a maximally-lean deployment that perhaps does not need all of these structures.
+This can be useful for a maximally-lean workflow that is only interested in exploring metadata.

 .. code:: bash